Published on July 3, 2019

 What is the ultimate goal for HVGS athletes?

 An education in physical preparation ensures that students are competent across all of the athletic movement skills that they will need for success.
-“My goal for HVGS athletes is to ensure that they have the physical skills and capabilities to progress along the pathway of their sport, and succeed in their sport for the long term,” Josh says.
+“My goal is to increase physical activity across the board for children and adolescents – as of the 2018 National Health Survey, only one in ten adolescents participated in 60 minutes of exercise daily, with less participation in bone strengthening programs, ” says Donna.